Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Experimental Setup

-We evaluate the robustness of the proposed framework with respect to three key factors, varying one factor at a time while keeping the others fixed at the canonical configuration (\(\lambda{=}0.2\), \(r_b{=}50\,\mathrm{m}\), \(r_a{=}100\,\mathrm{m}\), full training set).
-All experiments follow the same protocol and evaluation metrics described in Section~\ref{sec:exp:metrics}.
+We evaluate the robustness of AETHER with respect to two key factors: the loss balance coefficient $\lambda$ and the amount of training supervision.
+All experiments are conducted in both London and Singapore, varying one factor at a time while keeping the other fixed at the canonical configuration ($\lambda=0.2$, full training set).
+All evaluations follow the protocol described in Section~\ref{sec:exp:metrics}.